 The vaunted Southern Pacific name carries a complex history although its immediate heritage can be traced back to the Transcontinental Railroad's completion.
 When the Central Pacific (CP) and Union Pacific met on May 10, 1869 at Promontory Summit, Utah the West was opened to new means of economic development and settlement, enabling travelers to take cross-country trips in mere days instead of months.
 Following this milestone, CP's "Big Four" maneuvered to dominate Californian trade.
 Their first task involved opening service beyond Sacramento, directly into Oakland/San Francisco.
 According to a 1933 piece released by the Southern Pacific Historical & Technical Society entitled, "Historical Outline, Southern Pacific Company, March 1933," the original Southern Pacific Railroad had no ties to either the modern company or the "Big Four."
 That corporation's chartering took place on December 2, 1865 and, as Bill Yenne's book, "The History Of The Southern Pacific," notes it was given Congressional authority on July 27, 1866 to establish another transcontinental route from San Francisco to the Colorado River at California's southeastern border.
 There, it would meet the Atlantic & Pacific Railway building east from St. Louis.

 Southern Pacific's "Daylights" And Other Premier Passenger Trains

 Sunset Limited: (Originally San Francisco - New Olreans, later Los Angeles - New Orleans)

-homage to several of its predecessors, including the Espee, by painting
+homage to several predecessors in 2005, including SP, by painting

 one of its new EMD SD70ACe locomotives into a version of the railroad’s